 How Much Does a Cubic Yard Weigh?

-1 cubic yard of topsoil commonly weighs between 2,000 and 2,700 pounds, depending on composition and moisture content.
-Similarly, 1 cubic yard of sand commonly weighs between 2,700 and 3,300 pounds.
+One cubic yard of topsoil commonly weighs between 2,000 and 2,700 pounds, depending on composition and moisture content.
+Likewise, one cubic yard of sand commonly weighs between 2,700 and 3,300 pounds.

-When calculating the weight of a cubic yard of material in pounds or tons, you need to factor in the density of the material in order to get an accurate conversion.
-This is because the cubic yard is a unit of volume and you're trying to convert it to a unit of weight (pounds or tons).
+The exact weight of a cubic yard of material depends on the specific material being measured.
+It is for this reason you need to factor in the density of the material when making a conversion.
+Bear in mind that a cubic yard is a unit of volume, and you're trying to convert it to a unit of weight (pounds or tons).
 To give an example, a cubic yard of wet concrete weighs more than a cubic yard of dry mulch because the wet concrete is denser.

 We've put together a list of materials and their rough densities to assist you with your calculation.
-Do remember that densities will vary based upon a number of factors, from composition to moisture content.
+Do remember that densities will vary based on a number of factors, from composition to moisture content.
 A cubic yard of dry sand will weigh less than a cubic yard of wet sand, for example.
-It's important to give due consideration to this when comparing the weight estimates we've listed below for dirt, gravel, topsoil, sand, concrete, mulch, etc.

-To get the most accurate conversion, you're advised to obtain a density figure from the material manufacturer.
+To get the most accurate conversion, you may wish to obtain a density figure from the material manufacturer.
 The figures below should be used only as a guide estimate.
-You'll also find a conversion tool further down this page.

 How much does a cubic yard of dirt weigh?